These Refried Beans are all you need to complete your Mexican meals! Nothing fancy, nothing fake, just great beans from an easy recipe.

 - 1 tablespoon kosher salt

-- 2 tablespoons vegetable shortening vegetable oil
+- 2 tablespoons vegetable shortening or vegetable oil

 Instructions